fxchen/cihackathon/website/docs/getting_started.md

 2. Edit the code (or create your own!) to improve the auditory output.
 Work in Matlab, Python, or any other language you want.

+3. Test your algorithm on our acoustic inputs.

-3. Run your output matrix through our vocoder (in Python or Matlab).
+4. Run your output matrix through our vocoder (in Python or Matlab).

-3. Listen to your audio output as it would sound through a cochlear implant.
+5. Listen to your audio output as it would sound through a cochlear implant.